jangxx/VRCMediaAudioMirror/README.md

 This mod uses the [NAudio](https://github.com/naudio/NAudio/tree/v1.10.0) library in version 1.10.0 which is released under the Ms-PL.
 If you want to build it yourself, look at its repo for more information.

+This mod uses [ILMerge](https://github.com/dotnet/ILMerge) at build time to merge this mod and NAudio into a single dll as required by vrcmg guidelines